ldbc/ldbc_snb_bi/tigergraph/benchmark_on_cluster/README.md

     gcloud init --console-only
     ```

 1. TigerGraph will be installed under user `tigergraph`.
-The password need to be modified in `setup_centOS.sh`.
+The password need to be modified in `setup.sh`.
 Run
     ```sh
     ./setup_GCP.sh
     # press enter and skip paraphrase